 Every sprint can be described by:

 Now, drag this new sprint box into the middle section of PLAN view where will be possible to assign backlog items into the sprint.
-The content of sprint will be displayed.
+The content of the sprint will be displayed.
 Drag either backlog, release, or another sprint into the right panel.

 Now you can drag backlog items from either backlog, release, or another sprint into the newly created sprint.